 In the Coastal Bend, Cheniere operates the sprawling Corpus Christi LNG facility, located on the La Quinta Channel in San Patricio County.
 The facility is well known to residents for the frequency of its flare, which can shoot flames 80 feet into the air.

 Corpus Christi LNG has repeatedly violated its permitted limits on emissions of cancer-causing air pollutants.
-Despite this, Cheniere has announced plans to move forward with expanding the Corpus Christi facility's capacity by 50%.
+Despite this, Cheniere has begun construction that will expand the Corpus Christi facility's capacity by 50%.

 Cheniere and other LNG producers want us to believe that liquefied methane gas is a “clean” fuel, and that facilities like Sabine Pass LNG and Corpus Christi LNG pose no risk to our Gulf Coast communities.
 But "clean gas" is a dirty lie.